minkimipt/new-blog/content/patterns/contrail/ironic_integration_with_contrail.md

 ## Getting Started

 The first thing to start the integration should be installation of a cluster with Ironic.
 JuJu Charms are giving user enough flexibility to setup Ironic depending on his needs.
 Most of the deployment options are described in the [repo of ironic-conductor](https://opendev.org/openstack/charm-ironic-conductor).
 All critical configurations that define the way how ironic will operate such as `enabled-deploy-interfaces` and `enabled-network-interfaces` should be set in this charm.
 For the settings I used refer to the [example bundle](https://github.com/gabriel-samfira/charm-ironic-api/blob/master/src/tests/bundles/bionic-train.yaml).
-The bundle that I composed as a result you can see in Appendix 1 charm bundle.
+The bundle that I composed as a result you can see in [charm bundle]({{< relref "#appendix-1-bundle" >}} "Appendix 1 Bundle").

 Ironic integration is provided by the following charms: